Solving Football by Exploiting Equilibrium Structure of 2p0s Differential Games with One-Sided Information: Incorporating the Atomic Structure into MARL and Control

-\paragraph{The remaining computational challenges.} Our discussion so far addresses the scalability issue due to large or continuous action spaces.
-In particular, when the number of possible game types is small, i.e., $I^2 \ll |\mathcal{U}|+|\mathcal{V}|$, solving \ref{eq:opt_prob} and \ref{eq:opt_prob_dual} becomes more efficient than using IIEFG solvers.
-The computational challenge, however, still remains for two reasons: (1) Thm.~\ref{thm:convergence} suggests a fine enough time discretization for the strategies derived from \ref{eq:opt_prob} and \ref{eq:opt_prob_dual} to be good approximations of the equilibrium.
-(2) Through the baseline algorithm, suppressing the $L_{\infty}$ value prediction error at $t=0$ requires a computational complexity exponential to the number of time steps $K$.
-Specifically, let $\hat{V}_0(x,p):\mathcal{X} \times \Delta(I) \rightarrow \mathbb{R}$ be the trained value networks at $t=0$, we have the following result (see proof in App.~\ref{app:complexity}): \begin{theorem} Given the number of time steps $K$, a minimax approximation error $\epsilon>0$, a prediction error threshold $\delta>0$, there exists some constant $C\geq 1$, such that with a computational complexity of at least $\mathcal{O}(K^3C^{2K}I^2\epsilon^{-4}\delta^{-2})$, Alg.~\ref{alg:cams} achieves \end{theorem} A similar result applies to the dual game. \citet{zanette2019limiting} discussed a linear value approximator that achieves $C=1$.
+\paragraph{Computational challenge.} From Thm.~\ref{thm:convergence}, large $K$ (small $\tau$) is required for strategies derived from \ref{eq:opt_prob} and \ref{eq:opt_prob_dual} to be good approximations of the NE.
+Yet suppressing the value prediction error at $t=0$ requires a computational complexity exponential in $K$.
+Specifically, let $\hat{V}_0(x,p):\mathcal{X} \times \Delta(I) \rightarrow \mathbb{R}$ be the trained value networks at $t=0$, we have the following result (see proof in App.~\ref{app:complexity}): \begin{theorem} Given $K$, a minimax approximation error $\epsilon>0$, a prediction error threshold $\delta>0$, there exists $C\geq 1$, such that with a computational complexity of $\mathcal{O}(K^3C^{2K}I^2\epsilon^{-4}\delta^{-2})$, CAMS achieves \end{theorem} A similar result applies to the dual game. \citet{zanette2019limiting} discussed a linear value approximator that achieves $C=1$.
 However, their method requires solving a linear program (LP) for every inference $\hat{V}_t(x,p)$ if $(x,p)$ does not belong to the training set $\mathcal{S}$.
-In our context, incorporating their method would require auto-differentiating through the LP solver during each descent and ascent steps in solving the minimax problems, which turned out to be expensive in PyTorch and JAX.
-While effective suppression of $C$ for neural nets remains to be investigated, this paper introduces a multigrid approach to reduce the cost for games with a large $K$, as we discuss in Sec.~\ref{sec:multigrid}.
+In our context, incorporating their method would require auto-differentiating through the LP solver for each descent and ascent steps in minimax, which turned out to be too expensive.
+To this end, we introduce a multigrid scheme to reduce the cost for games with a large $K$.